LemaireLabAtSLU/Ciona-Lmx1/ReadMe.txt

-This reporitory contains R and Fiji script for the temporal gatekeeping role of Lmx1 during neural tube closure
+This reporitory contains R and Fiji scripts for data analysis presented in the manuscript "Temporal gatekeeping role of Lmx1 during neural tube closure"